Menu

 A

 The primary purpose for collecting personal health information is to provide patient care.
-Generally speaking your personal health information cannot be disclosed without your consent.
+Generally speaking, your personal health information cannot be disclosed without your consent.
 When disclosure of information relates to providing you with a service that you require and agree to, your consent is implied.
-Unless you have specifically asked them not to, a health care provider may also disclose information to close personal relatives about services you are currently receiving.
+A health care provider may also disclose information to anyone entitled to make health care decisions for you.

 How helpful was this article?